stacks-network/stacks-core/docs/blockstack_naming_service.md

 Crucially, BNS is built on top of a public blockchain that is *unaware* of BNS's existence.
 This means that the blockchain peers do not validate BNS transactions.
-Instead, the BNS peer needs to do so, and must know how to *reject* both invalid transactions as well as well-formed transactions from dishonest peers.
+Instead, the BNS peer needs to do so, and must know how to *reject* both invalid transactions as well as well-formed transactions from dishonest peers (i.e. peers that do not follow the same consensus rules).

 BNS nodes do not directly communicate with one another---by design, the set of BNS peers is not enumerable.
 The only shared communication medium between BNS